heywoodlh/bw-scripts/README.md

 `slab.sh` will only return items in the vault with a corresponding URI of `sudolikeaboss://`.
 So any entry you'd like to have returned by `slab` will need to have that URI.
 Also, `slab.sh` doesn't intelligently work with names so if an entry returns multiple values it will not work.
 I recommend naming each item in your vault that you'd like to have returned by `slab.sh` a really unique name (I.E. `Google Personal Account -- SLAB`) so that `slab.sh` doesn't return multiple values.

-`slab.sh` reads `~/.bw_session` for it's session ID.
+All of these scripts read `~/.bw_session` for it's session ID.
 Therefore, login this way:

 `bw login --raw > ~/.bw_session`

-Once logged in, `slab.sh` should be suitable for use.
-Either create a keyboard shortcut to `/opt/slab/slab.sh` or invoke `/opt/slab/slab.sh` from the CLI.
+Once logged in, `slab.sh` or `2fa.sh` should be suitable for use.
+Either create a keyboard shortcut the scripts in `/opt/bw-scripts` or invoke the scripts from the CLI.